ANSANJAY/ConditionVariableMutexTutorial/9_Thread specificResourceSpecificCV.md

 # Mutex and Condition Variable: Detailed Notes for Interview Preparation 📝🎥

 ## Introduction 📚
-The video explains the concept of multiple condition variables in association with mutex and predicate.
+The  explains the concept of multiple condition variables in association with mutex and predicate.
 The discussion revolves around how many condition variables can be linked with a single mutex and how they behave in multithreading scenarios.

 ---